mitsuhiko/lucumr/2015/8/9/on-countries-and-citizenships.rst

 American Samoa will for all intents and purposes be seen as a US citizen as their passport will indicate that they have US nationality.

-On the other hand there are many stateless people living in Estona and Lativa who are officially stateless.
+On the other hand there are many stateless people living in Estonia and Lativa who are officially stateless.
 The reason for this is that they are Russian speaking and are either not entitled to Estonian or Latvian citizenship or have no interest in applying for one.
-They are issued a special passport for stateless people which however some some special powers an Estonian passport does not have: they can travel to Russia visa free.
+They are issued a special passport for stateless people which grants some special powers an Estonian passport does not have: they can travel to Russia visa-free.

 How Do I Migrate?
 -----------------

 This for many is the million dollar question.
-How can I immigrate in a foreign country?
+How can I immigrate to a foreign country?
 Generally this question heavily depends on your own citizenship and the laws of the country you want to become a resident of.